learn-academy-2024-alpha/scavenger-hunt-answer/README.md

 - we are on a roll!
 - What got you into coding?
   - I became interested in coding after taking a class in C++
+  - I tried learning python years ago and recently needed to find a career that offered a better level of living.